min69u/Reforestation/README.md

-## What do you call a droid that takes the long way around?
-R2 detour.
+## Two guys walked into a bar, the third one ducked.